 Sound the alarm: They do not offer a contract or say they have one, but will not provide you with a written copy.

 8. DID YOU FEEL COMFORTABLE AROUND THE PHOTOGRAPHER?

 Remember, you will spend more time with the photographer on your wedding day than anyone else (including your partner) make sure you are comfortable around them and are happy to have them as part of your day.

 9. DID THEY SEEM KNOWLEDGEABLE?
 DID THEY HESITATE WHEN YOU ASKED THEM QUESTIONS?

 Did they hesitate when you asked them questions?
 Did they have suggestions for your day?
-An experienced wedding photographer will have put you at ease, answering any questions and adding in appropriate suggestions of how to improve the day.
+An experienced wedding photographer will put you at ease, answering any questions and adding inappropriate suggestions on how to improve the day.

 10. DO YOU STILL LIKE THEIR PHOTOGRAPHS?